 Who’s Lending Me Money?

 To answer this question, I really needed to start with asking another question – namely, ‘Who am I borrowing from?’
-Early in our marriage, John and I used credit cards to fund a lifestyle that was beyond our means.
+Early in our marriage, John and I used credit cards (like my Discover card mainly) to fund a lifestyle that was beyond our means.
 He’s talked about it here before, but we made short-sighted, impulsive purchase decisions, and we used our credit cards to fund those decisions.
 Trips to Vegas, dinners out, new tennis shoes, and movie tickets are just some of the things I remember buying.
 Now, there’s nothing wrong with buying those things, or even using a credit card to do it, but our problem was that we didn’t have the money in our budget to afford all of them.
 Unfortunately, we didn’t choose to allow reality to temper our purchase decisions and so, on the credit cards they went.